thycotic/alm-docs/5000-get-started/index.md

 # Setup

-Thycotic Software offers Account Lifecycle Manager as a tool for achieving and maintaining strong organizational governance over Active Directory service accounts and their privileges.
+Thycotic Software offers Account Lifecycle Manager as a tool for achieving and maintaining organizational governance over Active Directory service accounts and their privileges.

 Being a cloud service, ALM requires no boxed software installation.